nayem1075/Banking-Management-System/README.md

 ## References

-Java: The Complete Reference by Herbert Schildt YouTube tutorials on Java OOP and File Handling ChatGPT for debugging support and design refinement Class lectures and personal notes
+- ✅ Java The Complete Reference by Herbert Schildt
+- ✅ YouTube tutorials on Java OOP and File Handling
+- ✅ ChatGPT for debugging support and design refinement
+- ✅ Class lectures and personal notes